 Has the coronavirus caused any new restrictions related to foreign travel?

-A waiting period of 14 days has been set for everyone returning to Finland from EU-, EFTA countries or Britain.
+From June 15th onwards there will not be a waiting period after travelling to Norway, Denmark, Iceland, Estonia, Latvia or Lithuania.
+A waiting period of at least 14 days will still be set for everyone else returning to Finland.
 Those returning from other parts of the world cannot donate blood for at least 28 days.

 How can I find out my blood group?
 Does my blood group affect my risk of catching coronavirus?